haha150/haha150.github.io/wT/support.md

 ### How do i generate my token?

-See the documentation on [wT Authorization section](https://haha150.github.io/wT/).
+See the documentation on [wT Token section](https://haha150.github.io/wT/).

 ### My question is not listed here